-Section 12: recovery of investigation costs
+Section 12: Recovery of investigation costs

 - 77. The adjudicator may require a pub-owning business to pay some or all of the costs of an investigation if the adjudicator finds that the pub-owning business has failed to comply with the code. - 78.
 Subsection (2) states that where a person (for example, a tenant) has made a complaint which was found to be vexatious (intended to frustrate or delay without any chance of success) or wholly without merit, the adjudicator may require that person to pay some or all of the costs of the resulting investigation. - 79.
 Subsection (3) provides that the business or person required to pay costs becomes liable to pay those costs when they receive a notice in writing informing them of the requirement; the reasons for imposing the requirement; the amount; and when and how it must be paid.
 The adjudicator cannot seek to reclaim in this way more than the total cost of the investigation (subsection (4)).
-The imposition and amount of the costs being recovered may be appealed to the Sheriff Appeal Court.
+The imposition and amount of the costs being recovered may be appealed to the sheriff.
+Under existing legislation, the sheriff's decision may be further appealed to the Sheriff Appeal Court.

-Section 13: investigation policy
+Section 13: Investigation policy

-80. This section requires the adjudicator to publish the details of its investigation policy.
+This section requires the adjudicator to publish the details of its 80. investigation policy.
 Such a statement must include the criteria that the adjudicator will use when deciding whether to investigate and set out the practices and procedures that will be followed by the adjudicator when investigating.
 The statement must also set out criteria relating to enforcement decisions and actions and setting levels of financial penalties (see paragraphs 69 to 73).
+In drawing up the criteria (other than those relating to practices and procedures) the adjudicator must have regard to the impact the behaviour of tied-pub tenants may have on compliance with the code by pub-owning businesses.
+The criteria (which the adjudicator will adopt in relation to whether to carry out an investigation under section 8 of the Bill) must also include time limits within which an investigation may be initiated (therefore ensuring that tenants and pub-owning businesses do not remain subject to, and the adjudicator is not able to take action under, the code indefinitely including, for example, after the tied lease comes to an end).